 Members of our REN Squad led the way for Unity Day this morning!
 Squad members greeted students coming into school with signs they made celebrating Unity Day, and ushered them over to an area of the main hall to sign the “PSE Anti-Bullying Contract” banner.
 Some squad members also had a table set up where students could sign orange strips of paper that are being made into a long school chain to unite everybody in their Anti-Bullying initiative.

-about 1 month ago, PSE Staff
+4 months ago, PSE Staff

 student with sign